Switch-modder/dvcbs-reloaded/README.md

 * This will mount the OTA or apq8009-robot-sysfs.img in the directory you give it.
 If you used -dm, this will automatically detect the mounted folder and you don't have to provide a dir.

 `-b {versionbase} {versioncode} {dir}`
-* example when building oskrlatest: `./dvcbs-reloaded.sh -b 1.8.0 123`
+* example when building OSKR: `./dvcbs-reloaded.sh -b 1.8.0 123`
 * example when building in your own dir: `./dvcbs-reloaded.sh -b 1.8.0 123 otawire`
 * This builds the OTA or apq8009-robot-sysfs.img in the directory you give it.
 If you don't have a directory, it will try to find the mounted folder and build for OSKR robots.

 `-bt {versionbase} {versioncode} {type} {dir}`
-* This builds the OTA or apq8009-robot-sysfs.img in the dirctory you give it, but with a certain build type. whiskey, dev, and oskr are your options.
+* This builds the OTA or apq8009-robot-sysfs.img in the dirctory you give it, but with a certain build type. whiskey, dev, dvt2, dvt3, and oskr are your options.

 `-bf {versionbase} {versioncode} {dir}`
 * Builds an apq8009-robot-sysfs.img for all targets.
+(Broken atm)

 ## Example build

 Now that you are in `sudo -s` and you are in the directory with `dvcbs-reloaded.sh`, you are ready to make a build.

-First, lets get the latest OSKR OTA and mount it. run `./dvcbs-reloaded.sh -dm`
+First, lets get the latest OSKR OTA and mount it. run `./dvcbs-reloaded.sh -dmOSKR`

 This makes a `mounted` directory with a mounted OSKR OTA in it.